FireChickenProductivity/Viper/README.md

 ## Credit
 The display code for the direction line was heavily based on the knausj_talon configuration.
 Proper credit and a copy of the knausj_talon license is available in the direction_display.py file.

+Thank you to GitHub user whatIV for contributing to this project.